 Download our FREE ebook on GDPR compliance.
 Download Now

-The Health Insurance Portability and Accountability Act (HIPAA) was originally passed by the US Congress in 1996 during the Clinton administration and while its primary purpose was to allow workers to carry forward insurance and healthcare rights between jobs, in time it became better known for its stipulations concerning the privacy and security of protected health information (PHI).
+The Health Insurance Portability and Accountability Act (HIPAA) was originally passed in 1996, and, while its primary purpose was to allow workers to carry forward insurance and healthcare rights between jobs, in time it became better known for its prerequisites concerning privacy and security of protected health information (PHI).

-With the rise of electronic health records and healthcare providers’ own push for digitalization that began including apps, email correspondence and social media as ways of communicating with patients and customers, the Health Information Technology for Economic and Clinical Health Act (HITECH) expanded HIPAA’s privacy and security scope by increasing its legal liability and providing a stricter enforcement of its requirements.
+Over the years, HIPAA regulations have evolved to keep up with the changes in the healthcare industry.
+With the introduction of electronic health records (EHR) and healthcare providers’ own push for digitalization, including apps, email correspondence, and social media, as ways of communicating with patients and providers.
+As a result, the Health Information Technology for Economic and Clinical Health Act (HITECH) was passed, which expanded HIPAA’s privacy and security scope by increasing its legal liability and providing stricter enforcement of its requirements.

 HIPAA is governed by three main rules: